 Cinnamon may improve insulin sensitivity

 Insulin resistance, or when the body responds poorly to insulin, is linked to other health issues like type 2 diabetes and metabolic syndrome.
 “Studies have shown improvements in glycemic control with cinnamon in people with diabetes,” Cecere says.
 “Cinnamon not only reduces blood sugar but also improves sensitivity to insulin.”
 Eating cinnamon with a high-carb meal could help prevent blood sugar spikes, according to Cecere.
 But Malkani and Kris Sollid, RD, the senior director of communications for the International Food Information Council, note that cinnamon should not be the primary strategy or long-term treatment for controlling blood sugar levels, as there needs to be more research.

 Cinnamon extracts could help protect against cancer

 The high amount of antioxidants in cinnamon could protect against DNA damage and cell mutations associated with cancer, Cecere says.
 However, Pike notes that the current research is only on animals and test-tube studies.
 “Further research in humans is needed to provide clinical evidence for the traditional uses of cinnamon against cancer,” she says.
 These foods may help prevent cancer and keep other diseases at bay.

 Cinnamon is good for fighting certain infections

-Cinnamon oil has antibacterial and antimicrobial properties that help fight infections, according to Cecere.
+Cinnamon oil has antibacterial and antimicrobial properties that may help fight infections, according to Cecere.
 Cinnamaldehyde is one of the main active components of the spice that protects against infection, Pike says.
 Still, there needs to be more research on the types of infections cinnamon could reduce.
-Research shows it prevents the growth of listeria, salmonella, and could be an effective treatment against yeast infections.
+Research suggests it may prevent the growth of bacteria like listeria and salmonella, and could be an effective treatment against yeast infections.